-Menerbes is one of the best known of the Luberon villages and rightly so.
+Ménerbes, France, is one of the best known of the Luberon villages and rightly so.
 It's not only beautiful in itself, but the surrounding countryside is beautiful as well.
-If you are making a tour of Provence, we highly recommend you add a trip to Menerbes.
+If you are making a tour of Provence, consider adding in a trip to Ménerbes.

-Menerbes is located 12 kilometers east of the larger city of Cavaillon, between Oppede (you'll want to visit old Oppede, Oppede-le-Vieux as well) and Lacoste, known for its castle once owned by the Marquis de Sade.
+Ménerbes is located about seven miles east of the larger city of Cavaillon between Oppède (you'll want to visit old Oppède, Oppè de-le-Vieux as well) and Lacoste, which is known for its castle once owned by the Marquis de Sade.

-Menerbes is once of France's prized "perched villages" or "villages-perchés"; the village is spread out on the top of a hill that rises from a valley of agricultural fields, vineyards (from which the celebrated Cotes du Luberon is produced) and cherry orchards.
-In spring it's gorgeous, in fall, when we last visited, it was still quite colorful.
+Ménerbes is once of France's prized "perched villages" or villages-perchés; the village is spread out on the top of a hill that rises from a valley of agricultural fields, vineyards (from which the celebrated Côtes du Luberon is produced), and cherry orchards.
+In the spring it's gorgeous, and in the fall, it is still quite colorful.

-Just outside of Ménerbes is the Abbaye de Saint-Hilaire (English) founded in 1250 and easily spotted from the ramparts of Menerbes.
+Just outside of Ménerbes is the Abbaye de Saint-Hilaire founded in 1250 and easily spotted from the ramparts of Ménerbes.

-If you've ever wanted to see a collection of 1000 corkscrews, nearby is the Corkscrew Museum, Musee du Tire-Bouchon.
+If you've ever wanted to see a collection of 1,000 corkscrews, nearby is the Musée du Tire-Bouchon (Corkscrew Museum).

 Did Peter Mayle Ruin Menerbes?

-At one time there was a lot of talk about the success of Peter Mayle and how that success translated into the over-touristing of the little village of Menerbes.
-Well, I've been there in November and Menerbes seems to have reverted to the pristine and sleepy little village it was before Mayle arrived.
+At one time there was a lot of talk about the success of Peter Mayle and how that success translated into the over-touristing of the little village of Ménerbes.
+However, Ménerbes seems to have reverted to the pristine and sleepy little village it was before Mayle arrived.

 So, don't hesitate to visit this Luberon landmark.
-Mayle has moved to Lourmarin.
+Mayle passed in 2018.